-The Department of Animal and Avian Sciences (ANSC) Campus Farm is nestled in the middle of the College Park Campus adjacent to the ANSC building and the Comcast Center.
+The Department of Animal and Avian Sciences (ANSC) Campus Farm is nestled in the College Park Campus adjacent to the ANSC building and just down the road from the Xfinity Center.
 The ANSC Campus Farm is considered to be the “jewel” of the department as it provides essential hands-on learning opportunities for our students and it serves as a showcase for the Animal Sciences discipline to all campus visitors.

 ANSC Farm Virtual Tour